-30 Things You Should Never Buy on Black Friday
+22 Things You Should Never Buy on Black Friday, According to Experts

 If you're looking to buy this year's hottest toy for your kids, Black Friday won't be your best bet.
-According to NerdWallet, toys don't significantly dip in price until December, so if you can wait a week or two, you'll save even bigger.
-And if you’re still skeptical, check out The Black Friday Deals That Are Totally Not Worth It.
+According to NerdWallet, toys don't significantly dip in price until December, so if you can wait a week or two, you'll save even more just before the holidays!

 That stereo system you've been eyeing likely won't have a major price reduction on Black Friday.
-Unfortunately, stereo equipment doesn’t tend to get discounted as much as shoppers might hope on Black Friday.
-“This is particularly true for electronics such as sound equipment," says Brandon Ackroyd, Head of Insight at Tiger Mobiles.
+Unfortunately, electronics don't tend to get discounted very much during the shopping holiday.
+"This is particularly true for electronics such as sound equipment," says Brandon Ackroyd, head of insight at Tiger Mobiles.

 "You might find small discounts on wrapping paper during Black Friday, but the real savings come right before Christmas," says Skirboll.
 "If your schedule allows, wrap all your gifts last minute and stock up on paper right before Christmas, when retailers are anxious to get rid of their inventory!"
 And if you're short on wrapping paper before the holiday, remember that a bunch of stores offer free wrapping or free supplies.

 Want to redecorate your home?
 Unfortunately, investing in a new sofa during a Black Friday sale won't yield any significant deals.

 "You may find ads for doorbuster deals on furniture from your local department stores or retailers, but don't give in to the hype," says Skirboll.
 "Indoor furniture prices are lowest in January and July through August."